Where to buy an Xbox Series X: Updates for Walmart, Best Buy, Amazon, GameStop

-If you're desperately trying to score the new Xbox Series X, we've got good news for you -- after months of "sold out" messages everywhere, it's resurfaced at a number of retailers in recent weeks.
-Partially due to the pandemic, demand for Microsoft's gaming console has been sky high, since a lot of people have been looking for entertainment they can enjoy safely at home (the same reason some not-so-new consoles were out of stock for months).
+After months of "sold out" messages everywhere, the new Xbox Series X has been popping up at a number of retailers in recent weeks.
+It's about time!
+Beyond typical new console enthusiasm, the pandemic has pushed demand for Microsoft's gaming console sky high because so many people have been looking for entertainment they can enjoy safely at home (the same reason some not-so-new consoles were out of stock for months).

 The $500 Xbox Series X is the gaming console of choice for its 4K video and 120Hz refresh rates.
 But if you don't have a 4K TV, the Xbox Series S costs a much more reasonable $300.
 With tons of people still waiting to buy one, the new console appears to be nearly as in-demand as the PS5, which is now the fastest-selling console in US history.